15 Law Internships for High School Students in 2023

 Duration: N/A

-The District of Columbia Courts invites D.C. high school students to partake in their Passport to Work Youth Employment Services Program, which is a paid internship designed to expose students to the inner workings of a career in law.
+The District of Columbia Courts invites D.C. high school students to partake in their Passport to Work Youth Employment Services Program.
+This paid internship is designed to expose students to the inner workings of a variety of careers, including law.
 The program consists of seminars to teach high schoolers the skills required of successful lawyers, like communication and time management.
-While students’ tasks may be more clerical, working in a legal environment allows them to observe the legislative process firsthand.
+While students’ tasks may be more clerical, this opportunity allows them to observe the legal process firsthand.

 Duration: N/A